openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/paraventricularNucleusOfThalamus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Paraventricular nucleus of thalamus' is a nucleus of dorsal thalamus.
-It is part of the midline nuclear group.
+   :definition: Is a nucleus of dorsal thalamus.
+Is part of the midline nuclear group. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001920) ('is_a' and 'relationship')]
-   :description: The nucleus paraventricularis anterior thalami and nuclues paraventricularis posterior thalami, two of the nuclei mediani thalami; they are situated on the dorsomedial wall of the thalamus, juxtaposed to the third ventricle.
+   :description: The nucleus paraventricularis anterior thalami and nuclues paraventricularis posterior thalami, two of the nuclei mediani thalami; they are situated on the dorsomedial wall of the thalamus, juxtaposed to the third ventricle. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001920)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0108502
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0001920#paraventricular-nucleus-of-thalamus-1
    :name: paraventricular nucleus of thalamus